 Once you have established that your condition benefits from an emotional support animal, give us a call.
 We will arrange for a professional assessment from a mental health professional, as well as help to get you an emotional support cat letter.

-An emotional support cat letter is the key to proving your need for a cat at your no-pets apartment or on your flight.
-Most airlines need an emotional support cat letter before allowing you to board the aircraft with your cat.
-It helps differentiate people that have a real condition from those that want a shortcut to transporting their pets more economically.
+An emotional support cat letter is the key to proving your need for a cat at your no-pets apartment.
+It helps differentiate people who have a real condition from those who want a shortcut to living with their pets more economically.